karlpokus/trobot/README.md

 # 3.x
 Since 2.x trobot has a new api consisting of a pub/sub system which is much simpler to use and maintain.
 Just add webhooks and subscribe to trello model events.
 Note: Major versions includes breaking changes.

-# trobot
+# What it is
 Trobot is (1) a cli to manage webhooks from Trello and (2) a new and shiny bot to respond to said webhooks.
+Now featured on the [official Trello developer community page](https://developers.trello.com/community).

 ### What you need
 - a trello user (to be the bot)